HellaciousWizard/Equation-Solver-App/README.md

 ## Objectives
 * To find the solutions of a given mathematical equation
-* To show the graph of a given mathematical equation and its solution
+* To show the 2D graph of the given mathematical equation and its solution
 * To create efficient algorithms for solving an equation
 * To find and display errors in a given equation

+## Advantages
+* System of linear equations can be solved instantly
+* Two Dimensional Graphs provide better understanding of the equation and its solution
+* Any quadratic equation can be solved including complex